umatare5/telee/README.md

 # telee

-telee [téli] is a telnet client to **E**x**E**cute a command on device that equip authentication.
+telee [téli] is a **TEL**net client to **E**x**E**cute a command on networking device that equip user-authentication.

+It has the following advantages compared to use standard telnet.

+- Reduces login and logout operations.

-No longer need to input username, passwords and 'exit' command each time operate them!
+  No longer have to enter username and password every time!🎉

+- Realize centralized operation from single host.

+  Can get and compare a lot of status, configuration and others easily!🎉

+If you use a lot of "expect" scripts and "TeraTerm Macro", telee may be a simple alternative.

 ## Installation